adarshshukla4312/randomizer/README.md

-# Firebase Studio
+# Meow's Selector

-This is a NextJS starter in Firebase Studio.

-To get started, take a look at src/app/page.tsx.
+This is a simple web app to randomly match syndicates against one another